damianhakert/damianhakert.github.io/source/posts/2017-01-25-getting-started-with-git-lfs-tutorial.html.md

 git lfs track "design-resources/design.psd"
 ```

 At first glance, the command didn't seem to have much effect.
-However, you'll notice that a new file has been created in the project's root folder: ".gitattributes" collects all file patterns that we choose to track via LFS.
+However, you'll notice that a new file in the project's root folder has been created (or changed, if it already existed): `.gitattributes` collects all file patterns that we choose to track via LFS.
 Let's take a look at its contents:

 ```
 cat .gitattributes